LeeLee-00/PythonWebPageScrapperApp/README.md

 # PythonWebPageScraperApp

-This is a starter Python-based web scraping application that uses Selenium to scrape content from the Python official website.
-It's designed to run in headless mode for easy deployment and automation.
+This Python-based web scraping application uses Selenium with Microsoft Edge WebDriver to scrape content from the official Python website.
+It runs in headless mode for efficiency and ease of use in various environments, including cloud platforms.

 ## Description

-The app navigates to the "About" and main page of `python.org` and extracts all headings and paragraphs, saving them to text files.
+The app navigates to the "About" and main page of [`python.org`](https://www.python.org/) and extracts all headings and paragraphs, saving them to text files.
 This can be useful for a variety of purposes, such as content aggregation, analysis, or offline reading.

 ## Setup

-Before running the scraper, you need to have Python installed on your system along with the required packages listed in `requirements.txt`.
-You also need to download the appropriate Microsoft Edge WebDriver (`msedgedriver.exe`) for your version of Microsoft Edge.
+To run the scraper, ensure Python is installed on your system along with the required packages.
+The application uses the Edge WebDriver, managed automatically through `webdriver-manager`, simplifying the setup process.

 ### Prerequisites

 - Python 3.x
 - Selenium
 - Microsoft Edge browser
-- Corresponding version of `msedgedriver.exe`
+- [`webdriver-manager`](https://pypi.org/project/webdriver-manager/) for handling the Edge WebDriver

 ### Installation